 Each nonemployee director will receive a fee of \$3,000 for each board meeting attended, in person or by telephone, in excess of six meetings in any one calendar year.
-Each member of a committee of the board will receive a fee of \$3,000 for each committee meeting attended, in person or by telephone, in excess of ten meetings in any one calendar year in the case of the Audit Committee, in excess of eight meetings in any one calendar year in the case of the Compensation Committee and in excess of eight meetings in any one calendar year in the case of the ESG and Nominating Committee.
+Each member of a committee of the board will receive a fee of \$3,000 for each committee meeting attended, in person or by telephone, in excess of ten meetings in any one calendar year in the case of the Compensation Committee and in excess of eight meetings in any one calendar year in the case of the ESG and Nominating Committee.

 In addition to the fees described above provided to the directors, the Company has a stock award plan for nonemployee directors of the Company which provides for the issuance of stock options and restricted stock.
 The director plan provides for automatic grants of restricted stock to nonemployee directors after each annual meeting of stockholders.
 Each director receives restricted shares of the Company's common stock after each annual meeting of stockholders.
 The number of shares of restricted stock issued is equal to (a) \$167,500 divided by (b) the fair market value of a share of stock on the date of grant multiplied by (c) 1.2.
 The director plan also provides for discretionary grants of up to an aggregate of 10,000 shares in the form of stock options or restricted stock.
 In addition, the director plan allows for the issuance of stock options or restricted stock in lieu of cash for all or part of the annual director fee at the option of the director.
-A director who elects to receive stock options in lieu of the annual cash fee will be granted an option for a number of shares equal to (a) the amount of the fee for which the election is made divided by (b) the fair market value per share of the common stock on the date of grant multiplied by (c) 1.2.
+A director who elects to receive stock options in lieu of the annual cash fee will be granted an option for a number of shares equal to (a) the amount of the fee for which the election is made divided by (b) the fair market value per share of the common stock on the date of grant multiplied by (c) 3.
+A director who elects to receive restricted stock in lieu of the annual cash fee will be issued a number of shares of restricted stock equal to (a) the amount of the fee for which the election is made divided by (b) the fair market value per share of the common stock on the date of grant multiplied by (c) 1.2.
 The exercise price for all stock options granted under the director plan is the fair market value per share of the Company's common stock on the date of grant.
 The restricted stock issued after each annual meeting of stockholders vests six months after the date of issuance.
 Stock options granted and restricted stock issued in lieu of cash director fees vest in equal quarterly increments during the year to which they relate.
 The stock options generally remain exercisable for ten years after the date of grant.